qe-collaborative-services/1115-hub/support/assurance/ahc-hrsn-elt/screening/results-test-e2e/diagnostics.md

     "last_modified" DATE
 );

-INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('index.sql', 'SELECT
-  ''shell''                   as component,
-  ''book''                    as icon,
+INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('index.sql', 'SELECT ''shell'' as component, ''QCS Ingestion Center'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
-  ''QCS Ingestion Center''    as title,
-  ''/''                       as link,
-  ''issues''                  as menu_item,
-  ''schema''                  as menu_item;
+    ;
 SELECT ''list'' as component;
+SELECT ''Screenings'' as title,''screenings.sql'' as link;
+SELECT ''Jon Doe Screening'' as title,''jondoe.sql'' as link;
-SELECT ''Ingestion Issues'' as title, ''issues.sql'' as link;
+SELECT ''Ingestion Issues'' as title,''issues.sql'' as link;
-SELECT ''Ingestion State Schema'' as title, ''schema.sql'' as link;', (CURRENT_TIMESTAMP)) ON CONFLICT(path) DO UPDATE SET contents = EXCLUDED.contents /* TODO: does not work in DuckDB , last_modified = (CURRENT_TIMESTAMP) */;
+SELECT ''Ingestion State Schema'' as title,''schema.sql'' as link;', (CURRENT_TIMESTAMP)) ON CONFLICT(path) DO UPDATE SET contents = EXCLUDED.contents /* TODO: does not work in DuckDB , last_modified = (CURRENT_TIMESTAMP) */;

-INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('issues.sql', 'SELECT
-  ''shell''                   as component,
-  ''book''                    as icon,
+INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('issues.sql', 'SELECT ''shell'' as component, ''QCS Ingestion Center'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
-  ''QCS Ingestion Center''    as title,
-  ''/''                       as link,
-  ''issues''                  as menu_item,
-  ''schema''                  as menu_item;
+    ;

 SELECT ''table'' as component;
+SELECT * FROM "device";

+SELECT ''table'' as component;
+SELECT * FROM "ingest_session";

+SELECT ''table'' as component, ''true'' as search;
+SELECT ingest_session_entry_id,	ingest_src, ingest_table_name FROM "ingest_session_entry";

+SELECT ''table'' as component, ''true'' as search;

             SELECT issue_type, issue_message, invalid_value, remediation
               FROM "ingest_session_issue";
     ', (CURRENT_TIMESTAMP)) ON CONFLICT(path) DO UPDATE SET contents = EXCLUDED.contents /* TODO: does not work in DuckDB , last_modified = (CURRENT_TIMESTAMP) */;

+INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('screenings.sql', 'SELECT ''shell'' as component, ''QCS Ingestion Center'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
+    ;
+SELECT ''table'' as component, ''true'' as search, ''true'' as sort;

+            SELECT *
+              FROM "ahc_hrsn_12_12_2023_valid";
+    ', (CURRENT_TIMESTAMP)) ON CONFLICT(path) DO UPDATE SET contents = EXCLUDED.contents /* TODO: does not work in DuckDB , last_modified = (CURRENT_TIMESTAMP) */;

-INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('schema.sql', 'SELECT
+INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('jondoe.sql', 'SELECT ''shell'' as component, ''QCS Ingestion Center'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
+    ;
+SELECT ''text'' as component, ''Jon Doe (11223344)'' as title, ''Test'' as contentsmd;
-  ''shell''                   as component,
+SELECT ''table'' as component, ''true'' as search, ''true'' as sort;

-  ''book''                    as icon,
-  ''QCS Ingestion Center''    as title,
-  ''/''                       as link,
-  ''issues''                  as menu_item,
-  ''schema''                  as menu_item;
+            SELECT pat_mrn_id, question, meas_value
+              FROM "ahc_hrsn_12_12_2023_valid"
+             WHERE pat_mrn_id = ''11223344'';
+    ', (CURRENT_TIMESTAMP)) ON CONFLICT(path) DO UPDATE SET contents = EXCLUDED.contents /* TODO: does not work in DuckDB , last_modified = (CURRENT_TIMESTAMP) */;

+INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('schema.sql', 'SELECT ''shell'' as component, ''QCS Ingestion Center'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
+    ;
 -- TODO: https://github.com/lovasoa/SQLpage/discussions/109#discussioncomment-7359513
 --       see the above for how to fix for SQLPage but figure out to use the same SQL --       in and out of SQLPage (maybe do what Ophir said in discussion and create